irenesilelahi/TGoRestAPI/README.md

 Or Extent Reports for graphical results.

 ### 6. Best Practices
-✅ Maintain clear and modular test scripts. ✅ Use assertions for validation. ✅ Parameterize inputs for flexibility. ✅ Keep test data separate from scripts. ✅ Ensure scripts are CI/CD compatible (e.g., GitHub Actions, Jenkins).
+✅ Maintain clear and modular test scripts. ✅ Use assertions for validation. ✅ Parameterize inputs for flexibility. ✅ Keep test data separate from scripts. ✅ Ensure scripts are CI/CD compatible.

 ### 7. Contact & Support